pyccel/pyccel/.github/CONTRIBUTING.md

 For simple questions (e.g. installation problems), we encourage you to use the [discussions tab](https://github.com/pyccel/pyccel/discussions/categories/q-a).

-For more involved questions we also have a [slack channel](pyccel.slack.com).

 ## Requesting features

 To request a new feature, please use the [discussions tab](https://github.com/pyccel/pyccel/discussions/categories/ideas).